 Large fire burns in Dubai near site of dramatic 2015 blaze

-Smoke rises from a fire at a construction site near Dubai Mall in Dubai, United Arab Emirates, Sunday, April 2, 2017.
-A large fire broke out early Sunday at a construction site near Dubai's largest shopping mall, sending thick gray smoke billowing over the heart of the city.
+A large fire broke out early Sunday at a high-rise complex under construction near Dubai's largest shopping mall, sending thick gray smoke billowing over the heart of the city.
+The site is next to the Dubai Mall and near the 63-story The Address Downtown Dubai tower, which was heavily damaged in a fire on New Year's Eve on 2015.

 Discussions